Financial Aid Process: Applying for the FAFSA

 Default

-If you are notified that you are not entitled to Title IV student loans because your application for financial aid states that you are in default, usually, if you make six consecutive payments on your defaulted student loan debt, the lender will provide you with a default clearance letter.
+If you are notified that you are not entitled to Title IV student loans because your application for financial aid states that you are in default, you can usually regain eligibility by making six consecutive payments on your defaulted loan.
+Afterward, the lender will typically provide you with a default clearance letter.
 You can then forward it to the Purdue Global Student Finance Office.
 After our review and approval, you will regain eligibility to receive Title IV funds.

 You can check the status of your file and the history of your student loans by visiting studentaid.gov.